amino-os/Amino.Run/docs/README.md

-# What is Amino?
+# What is Amino.Run?

-Amino, the Distributed Cloud Application Platform, is an open source, multilanguage development platform and distributed runtime environment designed to make distributed applications much easier to design, develop and operate.
-It supports most commonly used programming languages and is, by default, deployed and managed in container environments using [Kubernetes](https://www.k8s.io).
+Amino.Run is an open source, multilanguage development platform and distributed runtime environment designed to make distributed applications much easier to design, develop and operate.
+It is the distributed process runtime component of the broader Amino distributed operating system effort, which also includes subsystems for:

+1. distributed, reactive memory (Amino.Sync)
+2. distributed, transactional persistent store (Amino.Store)
+3. distributed privacy and security (Amino.Safe)

+Amin.Run supports most commonly used programming languages and is, by default, deployed and managed in container environments using [Kubernetes](https://www.k8s.io).
 Common examples of distributed applications include:

 1. [mobile-cloud applications](https://www.techopedia.com/definition/26679/mobile-cloud-computing-mcc),
 2. [mobile backend style applications](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service),